 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Percona Server on CentOS 7

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Percona Server on CentOS 7.

 yum repolist command to make sure that the repository is active:

 Next, Install Percona Server using

 After the installation is finished, start the Percona Server:

 Note: During the installation, a temporary password is generated for the root user and you can find it in

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure Percona:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure Percona: